Thai Food Made Easy | Pulled Pork In Chinese Spices

 There are two ways to serve Pulled Pork In Chinese Spices

-2) I like to eat mine with aromatic Thai jasmine rice, Pak Choi and Sauerkraut
+2) I like to eat mine with aromatic Thai Jasmine rice, pak choi and sauerkraut

-and top with silky gravy.
+and topped with silky gravy.

-*My Chinese spice mix consists of 2 cinnamon sticks, 2 star anise , 1/2 teaspoon of fennel seed, cloves, dry ginger, cardamom and licorice.
-If you can’t find these , try 3 tablespoon of five spice powder which will do the trick also*
+*My Chinese spice mix consists of 2 cinnamon sticks, 2 star anise, 1/2 teaspoon of fennel seed, cloves, dry ginger, cardamom and licorice.
+If you can’t find these, try 3 tablespoon of five spice powder which will also do the trick*

 pulled-pork-in-chinese-spices-02